Content Brief: should advertisers can Cannes Lions Festival? Plus other content news you might have missed

 Goodbye, June.
 We hardly knew you.
 This month, we wonder if advertisers should abandon the Cannes Lions Festival and why it is that consumers love branded content, but can’t remember it.
 Here’s what happened in content marketing this month.

 The Cannes Lions Festival of Creativity has always been a little overlooked, culturally, in comparison to the Cannes Film Festival, which occurs a month before.
 But no matter!
 The Cannes Lions Festival is the time when advertising is the star of the show.
 (Well, next to all of the celebrities invited to the event.)
 And yet, a curious thing happened this year: tech was the star, instead.

-First, the number of entries for the Cannes Lions awards this year dropped 4.5%.
+First, the number of entries for the Cannes Lions awards this year dropped 4.5 percent.
 Agencies sent fewer people in advertising to the event.
 But while advertising executives may have skipped this year’s Lions Festival, tech was everywhere.
 There was Snapchat with a giant, yellow ferris wheel at the festival’s entrance to remind you to experience their Spectacle wearable tech.
 There were the beachside cabanas rented out for the week by Facebook, YouTube, and Twitter to host meetings and wow business partners.
-There was Google’s keynote speech, which offered an explainer on how Machine Learning is providing insights into human behaviour (aka not Mad Men).
+There was Google’s keynote speech, which offered an explainer on how machine learning is providing insights into human behavior.
 There were stations asking you to create content with their products and experiment with their tech.